ebednarz/es6pack/README.md

 [![NPM version][npm-image]][npm-url]

-> Safe & performant ECMAScript 2015 script loading for the browser.
+> Safe and performant ECMAScript 2015 script loading for the browser.

 ## Installation